 After a lawsuit accusing Knight Landesman of sexually harassing at least nine women in the past ten years was filed last week, the Artforum magazine publisher and art world icon resigned.
-Following this news, women in the art world came together to write an open letter condemning not just Landesman's behavior, but similar attitudes pervasive in their community.
+Following this news, women in the art world came together to write an open letter condemning not just Landesman's behaviour, but similar attitudes pervasive in their community.
 The New York Times reports that over 1800 signatures have been added to the letter titled "Not Surprised," including artists like Phyllida Barlow, Dominique Gonzalez-Foerster, Tania Bruguera, and Jenny Holzer, whose work "Abuse of Power Comes As No Surprise" inspired the rhetoric for the piece.

-"We are artists, arts administrators, assistants, curators, directors, editors, educators, gallerists, interns, scholars, students, writers, and more — workers of the art world — and we have been groped, undermined, harassed, infantilized, scorned, threatened, and intimidated by those in positions of power who control access to resources and opportunities," it begins.
+"We are artists, arts administrators, assistants, curators, directors, editors, educators, gallerists, interns, scholars, students, writers, and more — workers of the art world — and we have been groped, undermined, harassed, infantilised, scorned, threatened, and intimidated by those in positions of power who control access to resources and opportunities," it begins.
 "We have held our tongues, threatened by power wielded over us and promises of institutional access and career advancement."

 "We are not surprised when curators offer exhibitions or support in exchange for sexual favors.
 We are not surprised when gallerists romanticize, minimize, and hide sexually abusive behavior by artists they represent.
 We are not surprised when a meeting with a collector or a potential patron becomes a sexual proposition.
 We are not surprised when we are retaliated against for not complying.
 We are not surprised when Knight Landesman gropes us in the art fair booth while promising he’ll help us with our career.
 Abuse of power comes as no surprise."